ProjectPythia/pythia-foundations/core/overview.md

 but they can do common tasks with far less effort.

 The most popular high-level data science library is undoubtedly [Pandas](http://pandas.pydata.org/).
-The key advance offered by pandas is the concept of labelled arrays.
+The key advance offered by Pandas is the concept of labelled arrays.
 Rather than referring to the individual elements of a data array using a numeric index (as is required with NumPy), the actual row and column headings can be used.